huggingface/transformers/docs/source/main_classes/deepspeed.rst

 .. code-block:: bash

-    python zero_to_fp32.py global_step1 pytorch_model.bin
+    python zero_to_fp32.py . pytorch_model.bin

+This is it. ``pytorch_model.bin`` will now contain the full fp32 model weights consolidated from multiple GPUs.

-The script will automatically handle either ZeRO-2 or ZeRO-3 checkpoint.
+The script will automatically be able to handle either a ZeRO-2 or ZeRO-3 checkpoint.

 ``python zero_to_fp32.py -h`` will give you usage details.

-If you have multiple DeepSpeed checkpoint sub-folders, pick the one you know to have the desired weights.

-This is it. ``pytorch_model.bin`` will now contain the full fp32 model weights consolidated from multiple GPUs.
+The script will auto-discover the deepspeed sub-folder using the contents of the file ``latest``, which in the current example will contain ``global_step1``.

 Note: currently the script requires 2x general RAM of the final fp32 model weights.